kaitlynstrickfaden/edger/vignettes/edger_use.md

     edges.
 Generally, this is a value greater than 0 and less than 0.20.
     Lower values capture weaker edges, and higher values capture stronger edges.
 The default is 0.10.
--   `roi_in`: an argument for supplying the coordinates of ROIs without having to draw them each time.
+-   `roi`: an argument for supplying the coordinates of ROIs without having to draw them each time.
 The default is NULL and will cause the function to launch the user interface for drawing a ROI on the image.
 If the user decides to input the ROI, it must be input as a list containing a data frame, and the data frame must contain the minimum x, minimum y, maximum x, and maximum y coordinate of the ROI.
 Each ROI must be in its own row of the data frame.
-It may seem weird that the roi_in has to be a list of a single data frame, but this is just so the object type of `roi_in` is the same whether you have one `roi_in` or several (as is possible with `edger_multi`).
+It may seem weird that `roi` has to be a list of a single data frame, but this is just so the object type of `roi` is the same whether you have one ROI or several (as is possible with `edger_multi`).
 -   `regions`: a numeric input for setting the number of ROIs to draw.
     The default is 1.
 If a user has multiple objects in an image but does not want to capture the area between the objects, he or she can